tikoponde/classifying-job-links/README.md

 <h1>Data Science Job Link Classifier: Project Overview</h1><br>
 <ul>
-  <li>Created a tool that classifys scrapped website links into Job Postings (96% accurracy) to enable a bot scrape job postings from any give website.</li>
+  <li>Created a tool that classifies if a website link is a Job Posting (96% accurracy) to enable a bot to scrape job postings from any given website.</li>
   <li>Scraped over 6000 job postings from the website of 30 employers in Canada.</li>
   <li>Engineered features using the information present in the 'a' element tag, such as keys, attributes and text.</li>
   <li>Optimized Random Forest, Logistic Regression, K-Nearest Neighbors and SVM using GridsearchCV.</li>